Roasting Pumpkin Seeds and Squash Seeds

 Botany Moment

-If you’re interested in the difference between pumpkins, gourds and squash it gets a little confusing… A squash is in the Cucurbita genus, and also by the way, technically a fruit.
+If you’re interested in the difference between pumpkins, gourds, and squash, it gets a little confusing… A squash is in the Cucurbita genus, and also, by the way, technically a fruit.
 Pumpkins are one type of a squash.
 Gourd refers to a different branch of the same family.
-Summer squash (like zucchini and yellow squash) have soft skins and are warm weather crops- compared to the long storage possibilities of the winter squash varieties.
-What this means to you? …not much unless you’re create a new variety of squash.
+Summer squash (like zucchini and yellow squash) have soft skins and are warm weather crops, compared to the long storage possibilities of the winter squash varieties.
+What does this mean to you? …not much unless you create a new variety of squash, but it is good plant trivia!

 Winter squash typically produce lots seeds and any of these can be collected and eaten.
-I stay away from saving any Cucurbita seeds as they are notorious from getting cross pollinated so eating them makes even more sense!
+I stay away from saving any Cucurbita seeds to plant as they are notorious for getting cross pollinated, so eating them makes even more sense!

 Check out my blog post on ways to ecologically deal with the aftermath of your pumpkins/gourds/squash)